 A journey in higher education doesn’t always start and end with the same college or university.
 Transferring to a new school can be your path to earning the degree that’s the right fit for your personal and professional goals.

-Let’s define the term “transfer student.”
+First, let’s define the term “transfer student.”
 Specific qualifications vary, but generally schools set a threshold at which a student is considered a transfer.
 At Arizona State University, any learner who has previously attended a different college or university and completed at least 12 credits qualifies as a transfer student.

 Students may choose to transfer for a variety of reasons, including:

 - A certain school might offer a unique program or learning opportunities more in line with your goals.

 - The educational environment at your current school may not feel like the best fit for you.

 - Students who’ve earned an associate degree at a community college may want to transfer to a university to earn a bachelor’s degree.